cpro-js/ui5-mobx/README.md

 ## Installation

-Mobx itself is only a peer-dependency for `ui5-mobx`, so it must be installed by you:
+Mobx itself is only a peer-dependency for `ui5-mobx`, so it must be installed additionally:

 ```
-npm install --save mobx @cpro-js/ui5-mobx mobx
+npm install --save mobx mobx ui5-mobx
 ```

 ## Documentation